googleapis/google-cloud-ruby/RELEASING.md

 1. Edit (or add if new) the gem's entry in `docs/manifest.json`, adding your new version number to the head of the list, and moving `"master"` to be just below it.

+1. If your package is new, ensure that it has been added to the [top-level `Gemfile`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/Gemfile).
+Follow the steps in [Adding a new gem to meta-packages](#adding-a-new-gem-to-meta-packages), below.

 1. If the [semver](http://semver.org/) version change for your package requires an increase in the requirement for your package in `google-cloud/google-cloud.gemspec` and/or `stackdriver/stackdriver.gemspec`, replace the old version requirement with your new requirement.
 Note that because of the use of the [pessimistic operator (`~>`)](https://robots.thoughtbot.com/rubys-pessimistic-operator), only certain version changes will require updating the requirement.
 Note also that the dependency requirements in the `google-cloud` and `stackdriver` gems must remain compatible so the two can co-exist in the same bundle.

-1. If your package is new, ensure that it has been added to the [top-level `Gemfile`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/Gemfile).

 1. If your package is new, ensure that a nav link and a main entry including code example have been added to the [top-level README](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/README.md).